puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode.md

     ![IE Mode in GPO](./media/ie-mode/gpo-ie-mode.png)

 ### Configure which sites should open in IE mode
+There are 2 options for determining which sites should be open in IE mode:
+- All intranet sites can be included
+- Only sites on the Enterprise Site List XML should open in IE mode

+Below are details for configuring each of these options.

 #### If all intranet sites should be redirected to IE mode

 > [!NOTE]
-> - The group policy best applies for the user scenarios where we don't have a site list configured.
+> - The group policy best applies for the user scenarios where there isn't a site list configured and the majority of intranet sites require IE
 > - Sites listed in the Enterprise Site List XML will have higher priority.
-> - We consider that most of the legacy sites are under the Local Intranet Zone.
+> - This assumes that most of the legacy sites are under the Local Intranet Zone.

 1. Open Local Group Policy Editor.
 1. Click **Administrative Templates** > **Microsoft Edge**.